 We evaluate the accuracy for both Fusion algorithms.
 The experiment is conducted as follows: the user wanted to identify two objects that are close to each other, a fan, and a lamp.
 User tried to identify them using her phone at distance 1m, 0.7m, 0.35m.
 For each distance from the objects (fan and lamp), the client software of ConNect constantly sends to the server around 150 query images in total.
 After receiving the results from server and fuse them using the Fusion Algorithm, client software showed all three type of results (image localization result, NNOD result, fusion result) on the screen for evaluation purpose.
 Then we manually labeled and calculated the correctness for all of them.
 Based on extensive experimentation, 1m is the distance that image localization performed very well.
-0.7m is the distance that image localization and NNOD to agree with each other even though their results are slightly different in a acceptable range, that is, 50 pixels distance in our experiments.
+0.7m is the distance that image localization has lower accuracy.
+0.35m is the distance that image localization gives completely unreliable results.
+For the threshold in both algorithms, we use 50 pixels distance.
+This allows image localization and NNOD to agree with each other even though their results are slightly different in a acceptable range, that is, 50 pixels distance in our experiments.
 The reason why we choose 50 pixels distance is because we believe that if the result is off by 50 pixels from its true location, it should be considered as a wrong result.